 Seven months with Hassan

 Hassan's promises of a more liberal society began well - but now, just over seven months into her rule, her political position has begun to become increasingly unclear.
 That she will follow in Magufuli's footsteps is now predicted by separate experts' analysis of her politik.
 In August, restrictions were imposed on the Uhuru newspaper, which is owned by Chama cha Mapinduzi (CCM) - the country's ruling party.
-According to an article from Reuters the restrictions were considered necessary by the government when they judged that the newspaper Uhuru spread false rumors regarding the next presidential election in 2025.
+According to an article from to Reuters the restrictions were considered necessary by the government when they judged that the newspaper Uhuru spread false rumors regarding the next presidential election in 2025.
 The newspaper Uhuru claimed according to the government that Hassan would not run in the election.
 The restrictions against the newspaper were the first restriction that took place under the leadership of Hassan.

 At the beginning of September, restrictions arose against another newspaper - despite Hassan's statements to strengthen freedom of expression.
 The basis for this restriction was again arguments about spreading false rumors.
 The rumors were, among other things, that an armed man was linked to the CCM party.